Indiana measure would repeal law requiring licenses to carry handguns

 Supporters say the legislation, House Bill 1369, is getting a hearing is a huge step in the right direction to restore Second Amendment rights; the opposition sees the measure as dangerous.

-Patricia Rettig, a volunteer with the Indiana chapter of Moms Demand Action, told News 8 on Wednesday, “We have a real issue with guns in Indiana for sure.
-We are the 19th state for deaths by gun.”
+“We have a real issue with guns in Indiana for sure.
+We are the 19th state for deaths by gun,” Patricia Rettig, a volunteer with the Indiana chapter of Moms Demand Action, told News 8 on Wednesday.

 On Wednesday, state lawmakers heard testimony on the House bill, which specifies that people would not be required to get or have a license or permit from the state if they are not prohibited by law from carrying or possessing a handgun.

-Rettig said, “It lowers the bar.
-It removes permitting, which removes background checks.
-So, people who are otherwise unable to get a gun now would be able to if you take away that background check.
+“It lowers the bar.
+It removes permitting, which removes background checks,” Rettig said.
+“People who are otherwise unable to get a gun now would be able to if you take away that background check.
 So, while it may state there are certain stipulations, how are we going to know those stipulations are there until something tragic happens?”

+The group Hoosier Gun Rights, which supports the measure, argues in a statement that “as a law-abiding citizen, you shouldn’t need any ‘permission slip’ from the government to keep and bear arms.”

 The measure was written by Rep. Ben Smaltz, a Republican from Auburn.
 No votes on the measure have been recorded on the legislature’s website.
 The chair of the committee that heard the measure Wednesday said, over the next few days, people can talk with legislators about their support or opposition of the bill.